abdulazeezoj/omdena-abuja-anpd/README.md

 <br>

 <p align="center">
-The Omdena Abuja ANPD is trained YOLOv4-Tiny.
+The Omdena Abuja ANPD is trained on YOLOv4-Tiny.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 On a Pascal Titan X it processes images at 30 FPS and has a mAP of 57.9% on COCO test-dev.
 </p>

 <hr>